Ravenhall

 Ravenhall has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified nine projects that could potentially impact the local area.
-These projects are: Residential Development at Derrimut Gardens Estate, Derrimut Wetlands Park Development, West Park Industrial Estate, and A Palmer Parade in Derrimut.
-The following list details those considered most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified nine projects potentially impacting the area.
+Key projects include Residential Development - Derrimut Gardens Estate, Derrimut Wetlands Park Development, West Park Industrial Estate, and A Palmer Parade, Derrimut.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.